EimizuDev/Tic-tac-toe/README.md

 # Tic-Tac-Toe Game

 This project is a Tic-Tac-Toe game against an AI player.
+I made this project from a Python course in 2024.

 ## Getting the files